 * This is the Consumer Version. *

-Neutropenia (also called agranulocytosis or granulocytopenia) is an abnormally low number of neutrophils (a type of white blood cell) in the blood.
+Neutropenia is an abnormally low number of neutrophils (a type of white blood cell) in the blood.

 Neutropenia, if severe, significantly increases the risk of life-threatening infection.

-Neutropenia is often caused by cancer chemotherapy or radiation therapy.
+Neutropenia is often a side effect of the treatment of cancer with chemotherapy or radiation therapy.

 Doctors suspect neutropenia in people who have frequent or unusual infections.

 A blood sample is used to make the diagnosis of neutropenia, and a sample of bone marrow may be needed if the cause is not apparent.